rlowden22/Alignify/README.md

 ### Lighthouse

-After outrupdates, lighthouse dev tool accessibility checker is passing for all pages of Alignify!
+After our updates to Alignify, the Lighthouse accessibility checker passes at 100% for all pages of Alignify!

 ![lighthouse](images/lighthouse/weekly.png)